Typhoon in Tokyo

 Then, mainly due to the heat, moved on to Tennoji temple and Yanaka graveyard, both were an oasis of calm in this busy city.
 There were trees that provided us with plenty of shade and a place to sip a cooling drink from the vending machines.
 At Tennoji we saw a large seated Buddha statue, which resembles the big Buddha of Kamakura.
 We only visited Kennoji temple but there are around 70 other temples in the area that wait to be explored.

-Visiting a Cemetery
+Visiting the Cemetery

 You may wonder why we chose to visit a cemetery?
 Yanaka-reien is one of the largest cemeteries in Tokyo, there are over 7000 souls buried here.
 Some of them famous Japanese people, Tokugawa Yoshinobu, the last Shogun of Japan and novelist Ichiyo Higuchi found their final resting place here.
 To see and experience a different culture includes all aspects of their life, including death.
 Yanaka-reien is very different to European cemeteries and should not be missed when visiting the area.
 Even children will be fascinated by the maze of little paths winding past the stones and the many offerings from oranges to origami on the little alters by the graves.